abdulrehmanwaseem/abdulrehmanwaseem/README.md

 <h1 align="center">Bonjor Fellas✋, I'm Abdul Rehman</h1>
 <br />
 A passionate Full Stack Developer with a deep love for coding.
-I've been programming since 9th grade, and my early fascination with technology has driven me to constantly learn and grow in this field.<br /><br />
+I've been programming since 9th grade, and my early fascination with technology has driven me to constantly learn and grow in this field.<br />
-Currently, I'm working on a <h6>SaaS Shop Management System</h6> and an **Accounting App**, while also deepening my knowledge in **System Design**.<br /><br />
+Currently, I'm working on a (SaaS) Shop Management System and an Accounting App, while also deepening my knowledge in System Design.<br />
 Feel free to reach out to me at [abdulrehman.code1@gmail.com](mailto:abdulrehman.code1@gmail.com).

 ## 🌐 Socials: